b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 &nbsp;

 Nelson has announced numerous temples?
 Cool.
 Tell me more about that.
-I'm not trying to suggest that temples are a nonsensical waste of time&mdash;I am challenging the idea that we needed Russell Nelson to announce them.
+I'm not trying to suggest that temples are a nonsensical waste of time.
+I am instead challenging the idea that we needed Russell Nelson to announce them.

 If the "selling point" of having a living prophet, a spokesman for God, alive today in this dispensation, is that he leads and guides *us*, who are alive, here, today, living in 2025, then what in the jolly-good fuck is he doing announcing temples?
 Shouldn't he be, I don't know, *prophesying*?
 Telling us something meaningful from God?
 Temples primarily benefit those who have died.
 What about us who are still alive?